httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    1. Append the result of running Parsing an Item or Inner List ({{parse-item-or-list}}) with input_string to members.
    2. Discard any leading SP characters from input_string.
    3. If input_string is empty, return members.
-   4. Consume the first character of input_string; if it is not COMMA, fail parsing.
+   4. Consume the first character of input_string; if it is not ",", fail parsing.
    5. Discard any leading SP characters from input_string.
    6. If input_string is empty, there is a trailing comma; fail parsing.
 3. No structured data has been found; return members (which is empty).